This is the multi-page printable view of this section. Click here to print.

 Let’s analyze the setup field by field:

-• the Kustomization refers to a ServiceAccount to be impersonated when reconciling the resources the Kustomization refers to: this ServiceAccount is a oil Tenant owner
+refers to: this ServiceAccount is a oil Tenant owner - the

 More information are available in the addon repository.